San Diego Winter – Enjoy fun times in America’s Finest City

 Water and nature lovers can kayak the cove and spectacular La Jolla cave.
 This is an awesome experience if you’ve never done it before.
 Tour operators like La Jolla Sea Cave Kayaks led by experts take kayakers fitted in wetsuits out on the water through the La Jolla Ecological Reserve to explore kelp forests, wildlife, and stunning sea cliffs.
 This time of year is perfect for spotting harbor seals, sea lions, sea turtles, and whales.

-Entrance to the Emerald Cave is possible when sea conditions permit, and access to the caves is limited to guided tour only.
+Entrance to the Emerald Cave is possible when sea conditions permit, and access to the caves is limited to guided tours only.

 Other favorite locations for kayak adventures include Coronado Island, Mission Bay, and Carlsbad Lagoon.
 Local rentals can be found at each of these locations as well.
 The Pacific Ocean can be chilly any time of year, so a word to the wise, a wetsuit is a must.
 Especially during the winter.
 Most tour operators and kayak rentals will lend you a wetsuit for your tour.